dingbat/nsrails/readme.md

 BOOL objectDidChange;
 [post remoteFetch:&error changes:&objectDidChange];

-// If your app defines nested resources separately (instead of simply sending them bundled on show),
-// you can retrieve a collection based on another object - will GET to /posts/1/responses.json NSArray *responses = [Response remoteAllViaObject:post error:&error];
+// Retrieve a collection based on an object - will GET /posts/1/responses.json NSArray *responses = [Response remoteAllViaObject:post error:&error];

 // Async is also available: